behreajj/AseCvdSim/README.md

 ![Animated](animChart.webp)

-The plot was made [SRLAB2](https://www.magnetkern.de/srlab2.html), a variant of CIE LAB.
+The plot was made with [SRLAB2](https://www.magnetkern.de/srlab2.html), a variant of CIE LAB.
 The plotted points are the sRGB primary and secondary colors: red (R), yellow (Y), green (G), cyan (C), blue (B) and magenta (M).
 Note that these 6 colors are not located at the same angle -- nor are they the same angular distance from one another -- as they would be if they were plotted on an HSV/HSL color wheel.

 Common-place labels for the three types of CVD, such as "Red-Green" or "Blue-Yellow" weakness, have been avoided because in the author's opinion they contribute to the misunderstanding of how CVD works.